 - Providing vast amounts of information held by the City Council ranging from land ownership to traffic data;

-- Working at a detailed level providing relevant inputs to the Environmental Impact Assessment – at all levels ranging from the historic environment to social impacts; and
+- Working at a detailed level providing relevant inputs to the Hybrid Bill petitioning process – at all levels ranging from the historic environment to social impacts;

 - Working closely with the local stakeholder teams in terms of building a picture of local communities and stakeholders at all levels, providing contacts, and keeping an overview of engagement.

 The main point of co-ordination at the West Midlands level is through regular meetings between HS2 Ltd and the City Council, which other organisations such as Centro also attend.

 There are working groups specifically set up to co-ordinate activity around the two stations – the Interchange Station Group chaired by Solihull, and the Birmingham Curzon Station Group chaired by the City Council.